All Episodes

 That is what drove the bill.

-SB 1476 stemmed from an appellate court case.
+That circumstance inspired the, again, SB 1476 stemmed from an appellate court case.

 Wait till John Roberts gets this one.

-An appellate court case last year involving a child's biological mother, her same sex partner, and a man who had an affair with her biological mother and impregnated her while she was temporarily separated from her female lover.
+An appellate court case last year involving a child's biological mother, her same-sex partner, and a man who had an affair with her biological mother and impregnated her while she was temporarily separated from her female lover.

-The child needed all those people's parents.
+The child needed all those people as parents.

 The law didn't allow for it.